 Flavonoids, a group of plant-based antioxidants, have been shown to slow tooth decay.
 Further, a recent study by researchers at the University of California showed that a particular falvonoid called epicatechin displays a remarkable ability to reduce cholesterol, blood clots and clogged arteries.
 Remember, chocolate should be at least 70% cocoa for most of these benefits to your teeth and body.
 However, any food should be eaten in moderation, regardless of its health promises.
 And of course a chocolate bar is no excuse to skip brushing for at least two minutes twice a day.

-To learn more, talk to your pediatric dentist today!
+To learn more, talk to your pediatric dentist in Katy today!